Icosacid/Brainuke/README.md

 ### Preparation phase
 * Allow drag & drop, removal and adding only in preparation phase
-* Swap positions as well when randomizing, not just the order in the players array
+* Swap positions as well when randomizing, not just the order in the players array (DONE)
 * Implement drag&drop

 ### Sound